ajeyverma/HardenSys/docs/WEBSITE_SUMMARY.md

 ## 🎉 Website Creation Complete!

-A comprehensive website has been created for the Windows and Linux Security Compliance Tool with complete documentation for both CLI and GUI interfaces, including all 121 parameters with detailed manual setup instructions.
+A comprehensive website has been created for the Windows and Linux Security Compliance Tool with complete documentation for both CLI and GUI interfaces, including all 210+ parameters (121 Windows + 89 Linux) with detailed manual setup instructions.

+## 🌐 Live Documentation

+The documentation is now live at: **[https://ajeyverma.github.io/HardenSys/](https://ajeyverma.github.io/HardenSys/)**

 ## 📁 Website Structure